 Renegade Row Variations

-As mentioned above, one of the best benefits of the renegade row is how easy it is to scale and modify.
-Below, we’ve included three variations you can perform with the traditional renegade row.
+The renegade row is fairly simple to scale and modify.
+If you’re ready to try out different versions of this move, here are three variations you can perform with the traditional renegade row.

 For this variation, you’ll perform your traditional renegade rows, then hit a push-up before completing a full rep.

 That means that each rep will consist of two rows and a push-up.
 This is a good variation if you are looking to increase upper body pressing strength and reinforce good pressing and pulling mechanics.